 The line was "Rooms you’ll never get tired of."

 Dressing your rooms is somewhat like dressing yourself.
-There are those who are trendy and like to buy the latest fashions: miniskirts, sky-high heels, belly-revealing tops and bottoms, loud colors or whatever is happening in the fashion magazines and on television.
+There are those of us who are trendy and like to buy the latest fashions — miniskirts, sky-high heels, belly-revealing tops and bottoms, loud colors or whatever is happening in the fashion magazines and on television.

-Then there are some of us who are more comfortable wearing classic clothing — clothing that will never go out of style, such as jackets, slacks and skirts that will always “go” — and we update them with new blouses, shirts, shoes, jewelry and other accessories.
+Then, there are some of us who are more comfortable wearing classic clothing — clothing that will never go out of style — jackets, slacks and skirts that will always "go" and we update them with new blouses, shirts, shoes, jewelry and other accessories.

-There is definitely a correlation between fashion and home decor.
-Purveyors of home furnishings and accessories have long said that what happens on the runways of great fashion houses is the same thing happening in furniture showrooms.
+So, are you seeing a correlation between fashion and home décor?
+Purveyors of home furnishings and accessories have long said that what happens on the runways of great fashion houses is the same thing that happens in furniture showrooms.
 This is often limited to colors and patterns, but it can also work for the staples of your furnishings, i.e., sofas, chairs, chests, tables and rugs.

-Now, if you just have to have that plaid sofa or the one with flocked velvet upholstery, hopefully the frames on those pieces are very sturdy (eight-way hand-tied/glued and screwed) so that when you get up one morning and the very sight of that sofa sends you into apoplectic shock, you can call your friendly upholsterer in for a quick house call.
+Now, if you just have to have that plaid sofa or the one with flocked velvet upholstery, hopefully the frame on that piece is very sturdy (eight-way hand tied/glued and screwed) so that when you get up one morning and the very sight of that sofa sends you into apoplectic shock, you can call your friendly upholsterer in for a quick house call.

 Good upholstery people can remake a piece so completely that you won’t recognize it.
-And if the previous symptoms of that shock thing have subsided, we certainly don’t want to re-create that.
-And here in Las Vegas, we are blessed to have some wonderful upholsterers.
+And if the previous symptoms of that shock have subsided, you certainly don’t want to re-create that.

-Before you replace major pieces of furniture, be sure it’s the upholstery on your sofa you don’t like anymore and not the way you have to lean around to see the TV or have an easy conversation with others in the room.
-As a stager, I know all too well how a new furniture arrangement can change the whole ambiance of a room; so be sure you know what’s bugging you before you de-bug.
+Before you replace major pieces of furniture, be sure it’s the upholstery on your sofa that you don’t like anymore and not the way you have to lean around to see the TV or have an easy conversation with others in the room.
+As a stager, I know all too well how a new furniture arrangement can change the whole ambience of a room.
+So be sure you know what’s bugging you before you debug.

-Hopefully, if you shop wisely, you too will have rooms you never tire of.
+Hopefully if you shop wisely, you too will have rooms you will never tire of.
 And, if you do tire of certain things, you will have an easy fix.

-Carolyn Muse Grant is a founder and past president of the Architectural and Decorative Arts Society, as well as an interior design consultant and stylist specializing in home staging.
-She can be reached at email@example.com.
+Carolyn Muse Grant is a founder and immediate past president of the Architectural & Decorative Arts Society, as well as an interior design consultant/stylist specializing in home staging.
+Send questions to email@example.com.